 EDITOR’S NOTE: this was a April Fool’s prank.
-It’s still a good and short read, though!
+It’s a short read and may make you laugh!

 Early this morning, through his executive order 2020-0401, Florida Governor Ron DeSantis created the Florida Defense Forces (FDF).
 The forces are modeled on the similarly sized IDF (Israeli Defense Forces), which consist of ground forces, air force, navy and administrative branches such as an Intelligence Corps and a Military Censor Unit.

 DeSantis, who graduated Harvard Law School and then served six years in the Navy, said he took this momentous military step reluctantly.
 Later today, DeSantis will sign an additional executive order drafting Floridians in to the FDF to work roadblocks, patrol the Florida land and sea borders and generally maintain order during the coronavirus crisis.